gbrao018/eva4/S15B/README.md

 	Case#1: Start with 1024->MP->512->MP->256->MP->128 and finally evaluate the loss with (128,128) ground truths.
 But we cant use good batch size due to GPU limitations.

 	Case#2: Start with any size, after 3 max pools, upscale the image till we arrive at initial size.
+Till x15, I attained receptive field of 74 before start upscaling.

 	I choosen the case#2.
 May be I can try with case#1 also in the future for comparison.